phryniszak/strtt/README.md

 # Internals
 Program is using a refactored driver from the openocd project.

+# SYSTEMVIEW

+One experimental future option is to use this program with Segger SystemView using tcp connection.
+To use it, the program must be built with the SYSVIEW option.

+`cmake -DSYSVIEW=1 ..`

 # RTT in browser
 You can also try to use web browser version: